We set out to find 50 great marketing blogs – some you may have heard of but others that you probably haven’t. There is gold in this list.

 - Read last year’s list here.

 - If the blog has an RSS feed, it’s linked from the Feedly icon.
-You can also add these blogs to your Feedly account here.
+You can also add these marketing blogs to your Feedly account here.

 Jason Cohen, best know as the founder of WP Engine, writes a blog that will make you re-evaluate your marketing.
 It’s not frequently updated, but when it is Jason speaks from experience and never disappoints.